yugabyte/prometheus-remote-backfill/README.md

 Flags in this section are applicable to YBA API Mode and Legacy Mode (see below).
 They do not apply to manual mode.

-These flags will enable or disable specific exports or jobs when exporting data from Prometheus.
+These flags will filter the metrics when exporting data from Prometheus.
+Most of these flags enable or disable specific exports or jobs.
 In general, these settings should be left at their defaults unless there is a compelling reason to do otherwise.

 ##### Exporters